bkesterbyld/701-Glenside/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >
+    text: >+
-      We look forward to seeing you!
-There is space in our driveway for 8-10 cars.
-As you enter our northern driveway entrance (with the mailbox) please pull forward and park along the right side and along the curb in front of the house.
-When those spots are gone, please leave the street-side of the driveway clear for drop-offs, and park on Augustine Lane.
+      We can't wait to see you!
+Our driveway has space for 8-10 cars.
+Please enter through the northern driveway entrance (marked by the mailbox), pull forward, and park along the right side and along curb in front of the house.
+That keeps the street-facing side of the driveway clear for drop-offs.
+If there are no spots available turn right out of our other driveway access and take the second left onto Augustine Lane to park.

     actions:
       - type: Button
         label: Google Map